Blenheim, Queensland: History

 Originally the district was known as Sandy Creek, but later it was named Blenheim after Blenheim Park in Oxfordshire, England, which was in turn named after the Battle of Blenheim.

 Blenheim State School opened on 7 April 1879, with an initial enrolment of 73 pupils.

 In 1895, a German Baptist church was established at Blenheim under the leadership of C. Muetzelburg.
-As time passed, the desire for German language church services diminished and, due to falling numbers attending, the church was closed and physically relocated to Laidley.
+As time passed, the desire for German-language church services diminished and, due to falling numbers attending, the church was closed and physically relocated to Laidley.

 Blenheim Lutheran Church opened on Sunday 31 March 1912.
 In 1938, it was relocated to Laidley to be used as a church hall for the Laidley Lutheran Church.

+Blenheim Public Hall was officially opened in August 1948 by Ted Maher, the member of the Queensland Legislative Assembly for West Moreton.
+It celebrated its 70th anniversary in August 2018.
+A mural commissioned for the opening of the building remains in display in the hall.